Overview of the Framework

 Pew Research Center Survey Shows Populism as Part of a Complex Political Landscape

 A Pew Research Center survey of the U.S. general public, in 2021, showed nine clusters that were as divided within the Democrat and Republican parties as they were between them.
 The study used a statistical method called factor analysis that identifies groups of respondents who answer similarly to each other.
 In other words, the responses from each cluster tended to “hang together.”
-The clusters did not line up tidily along our standard left-right political spectrum.
+While the researchers did important and careful work, the clusters did not line up tidily along our standard left-right political spectrum.
 One writer interpreted the Pew study as follows:

 Despite surveys having found broad support for a third party outside the two major ones, the study shows that there's no magic middle.
 In fact, the study finds that the three groups with the most self-identified independents "have very little in common politically."
 (Montanaro, 2021, para.
 5)

 The Pew researchers assigned each group a spot along the familiar right-to-left spectrum.
-However, the political compass seems to offer a better way to understand the groupings.
+However, the political compass offers a better way to understand the groupings.
 The Pew Research Center (2021) described the characteristics of nine clusters referred to as types.
-Below, eight of the types I mapped into quadrants of the U.S. political compass with a summary of the characteristics from the poll dataset.
-The ninth type, which the Pew researchers named stressed sideliners, are largely apolitical.
-I’ve left them off the quadrants, but I’ll get back to discussing them in a future post.
+Below, eight of the types are mapped into quadrants of the U.S. political compass with a summary of the characteristics from the poll dataset.
+The ninth type, which the Pew researchers named stressed sideliners, are the most apolitical.
+I’ve left them off the quadrants, but they are still included in the discussion.

-That’s the end, unless you’re using assistive technology that will read audibly the image above, or if you want to read the references section.
-See the related post on egregores.
+That’s the end, unless (a) you’re using assistive technology and want to continue on to text that will read audibly the content of the image above, or (b) you want to read the references section below.
+See also the related prior post about the original international version of the political compass.

 Repeat of Quadrants Content